 The Multinational Design Evaluation Programme;

 At the European level, the Nuclear Illustrative Programme from 2007 underlined the need to develop common instruments within the framework of nuclear safety.
-The European Commission launched a number of initiatives in the field of nuclear safety, waste management and decommissioning, such as recommendations on the financing of decommissioning activities, the establishment of SNE-TP and the establishment of the European Nuclear Safety Regulators Group, composed of national nuclear regulators, for the further development of a common understanding and European rules in the field of nuclear safety and waste management.
+The European Commission launched a number of initiatives in the field of nuclear safety, waste management and decommissioning, such as recommendations on the financing of decommissioning activities, the establishment of a Sustainable Nuclear Energy Technology Platform (SNE-TP) and the establishment of the European Nuclear Safety Regulators Group, composed of national nuclear regulators, for the further development of a common understanding and European rules in the field of nuclear safety and waste management.

 SNE-TP, launched in September 2007, aims at coordinating research, development, demonstration and deployment in the field of nuclear fission energy.
 It brings together stakeholders from industry; research organizations, including technical support organizations; universities and national representatives.
-Regarding joint infrastructure, the recently launched Jules Horowitz Reactor material testing reactor project will, in the short term, support studies on ageing and life extension, safety and fuel performance of Generation II and III light water reactors, and support material and fuel development for Generation IV reactors.
+Regarding joint infrastructure, the recently launched Jules Horowitz Reactor material testing reactor project will, in the short term, support studies on ageing and life extension, safety and fuel performance of Generation'.I and III light water reactors, and support materials and fuel development for Generation'.V reactors.
 The reactor will be located in Cadarache, France, and VTT will be actively involved in the planning and design of this facility.

-SNE-TP’s strategic research agenda and deployment strategy reflect a consensus among a large group of stakeholders on research priorities in the field of nuclear fission, addressing the renaissance of nuclear energy with the deployment of Generation III reactors, and the development of Generation IV systems, both fast neutron reactor systems, with fuel multirecycling for sustainable electricity generating capability, and (very) high temperature reactors for other applications, such as the production of hydrogen or biofuels.
+SNE-TP's strategic research agenda and deployment strategy reflect a consensus among a large group of stakeholders on research priorities in the field of nuclear fission, addressing the renaissance of nuclear energy with the deployment of Generation'.II reactors and the development of Generation IV systems, both fast neutron reactor systems, with fuel multirecycling for sustainable electricity generating capability, and (very) high temperature reactors for other applications, such as the production of hydrogen or biofuels.

 2.9.
 HUMAN RESOURCES DEVELOPMENT